otaviobertucini/scrooge_bank/README.md

 # Project Overview

-## How to run the project

-Note: since there are no sensitive data on .env file, I committed it on purpose to make it easier to run the project.

-- Make sure you have [Node.js v22.*](https://nodejs.org/en/download/) installed.
-- Install Yarn: `npm install --global yarn`
-- Go to the project directory
-- Install dependencies: `yarn`
-- Start the database: `sudo docker-compose -f db-docker-compose.yml up -d`
-- Run database migrations: `npx prisma migrate dev`
-- Seed the database: `npx prisma db seed`
-- Start the development server: `yarn dev`

-### Running tests

-- Make sure the database is running: `sudo docker-compose -f db-docker-compose.yml up -d`
-- To run the tests, use the command: `yarn test`

 ## Basic usage

 ### Authentication

 This API uses token-based authentication.
 When a user is created, a unique token is generated and returned in the response.
 This token must be included in the `Authorization` header of subsequent requests to access protected endpoints as a Bearer token.
+Once you create an user, store the returned token in a text file so you can easily access it later.

 This is a very simple authentication mechanism and this method was chosen for demonstration purposes and simplicity.
-In a real-world application, using more secure methods such as OAuth or JWT would be considered.
+In a real application, using more secure methods such as OAuth or JWT would be considered.

 ### Bank Operator